Making Friends with Your Financials

 Hire a bookkeeper who loves financials to not only assure you have financial accuracy in your business, but to update your Business Dashboard for you to review and track weekly.

 Don’t “hide” from your financials.
 Keeping your finances organized is like de-cluttering your office.
 If you are on track to achieve your goals, you’ll quickly know that the numbers are either meeting, exceeding or falling behind your plans.
-If you are meeting or exceeding your goals, great.
-If not, you need to figure out why and start doing more of the activities that create revenue for your business.
+And if you are meeting or exceeding your goals, great.
+But if not, you need to figure out why and start doing more of the activities that create revenue for your business.

 If you attended Genius Exchange (read the recap here!) you heard Mike Michalowicz’s energizing keynote about creative marketing, but to get as energized about your financials, read his book, “Profit First”.
 The title says it all – you should be focused on building a profitable business!
 What better encouragement to become best friends with your financials could there be than watching your profits steadily grow?